- Safety and Health Topics

 The Respiratory Protection Standard (1910.134) is usually one of the top 10 most frequently cited standards following inspections of workplaces by OSHA.
 This section highlights the most commonly used OSHA directives (i.e., instructions for compliance officers) and standard interpretations (i.e., official letters of interpretation of the standards) related to respiratory protection, which can assist employers in better complying with the Respiratory Protection Standard.

 Written statements of the Agency’s policies and procedures regarding a specific topic that provide instructions for compliance officers conducting inspections):

 - Respiratory Protection Program Guidelines.
 CPL 02-02-054 [CPL 2-254A], (July 14, 2000).
 Sets forth guidelines for establishing and implementing an OSHA respirator program to ensure that all OSHA employees are protected from exposure to respiratory hazards.

-Letters of Interpretation (supplementary guidance that clarifies the application of an established Agency policy or procedure)
+Supplementary guidance that clarifies the application of an established Agency policy or procedure.

 - Tuberculosis and Respiratory Protection.
 (July 30, 2004).